Austin Allegro: Design

-British Leyland used a saloon design for the Allegro rather than a hatchback.
-It was decided that the Austin Maxi should have a hatchback as its unique selling point.
+British Leyland used a saloon design for the Allegro rather than a hatchback, as the company had decided that the Austin Maxi should have a hatchback as its unique selling point.

-The Allegro used front-wheel drive, using the familiar A-Series engine with a sump-mounted transmission.
-The higher-specification models used the SOHC E-Series engine (from the Maxi), in 1500 cc and 1750 cc displacements.
+The Allegro used front-wheel drive, with the familiar A-Series engine with a sump-mounted transmission.
+The higher-specification models used the SOHC E-Series engine from the Maxi, in 1500 cc and 1750 cc displacements.
 The two-box saloon bodyshell was suspended using the new Hydragas system (derived from the previous Hydrolastic system used on the 1100/1300).

-Stylistically, it went against the sharp-edged styling cues that were becoming fashionable (largely led by Italian designer Giorgetto Giugiaro), and featured rounded panel work.
+Stylistically, it went against the sharp-edged styling cues largely led by Italian designer Giorgetto Giugiaro that were becoming fashionable, and featured rounded panel work.
 The original styling proposal, by Harris Mann, had the same sleek, wedge-like shape of the Princess, but because British Leyland management, keen to control costs, wanted to install the existing E-Series engine and bulky heating system from the Marina, it became impossible to incorporate the low bonnet line as envisaged: the bodyshell began to look more and more bloated and tubby.
 This was acceptable to BL, however, which according to Jeff Daniels' book British Leyland, The Truth About The Cars, published in 1980, wanted to follow the Citroën approach of combining advanced technology with styling that eschewed mainstream trends in order to create long-lasting "timeless" models.
-Its unfashionable shape was thus not a problem to them.
+Its unfashionable shape was thus not a problem to the company.
 The final car bore little resemblance to Mann's original concept that had originally been conceived as an 1100/1300 reskin.
-This, as well as British Leyland's faith in it as a model that would help turn the company around, led to it earning the early nickname of the "flying pig".
-Models that were finished in the then fashionable brown colour were given an even ruder nickname.

-With the Allegro, the makers avoided the full extent of badge engineering that had defined the marketing of its predecessor, which was mostly sold as an Austin although it was sold under almost all of the brands which BMC/BL owned, but they nevertheless introduced in September 1974 an upmarket Allegro, branded as the Vanden Plas 1500/automatic.
+With the Allegro, the BL avoided the full extent of badge engineering that had defined the marketing of its predecessor, which was mostly sold as an Austin although it was badged under almost all of the brands which BMC/BL owned, but it nevertheless introduced in September 1974 an upmarket Allegro, branded as the Vanden Plas 1500/automatic.
 This featured a prominent grille at the front and an interior enhanced by a range of modifications designed to attract traditionally inclined customers, including: special seats upholstered in real leather, with reclining backrests; deep-pile carpets; extra sound insulation; a new instrument panel in walnut; walnut folding tables for the rear passengers; nylon headlining; and for the luggage, a fully trimmed boot.
-In 1974, a time when the UK starting price for the Austin Allegro was given as £1159 (£11,731.77 in 2018), BLMC were quoting, at launch, a list price of £1951 (£19,748.65 in 2018) for the Vanden Plas 1500.
+In 1974, a time when the UK starting price for the Austin Allegro was given as £1159 (£11,731.77 in 2018 money), BL was quoting, at launch, a list price of £1951 (£19,748.65 in 2018) for the Vanden Plas 1500.
 The Allegro name was not used on this version.